williamchou500/Recipe-Ratings-Analysis/README.md

 The threshold at the Binarizer was set to was a hyperparameter for this model.
 Different percentiles as well as the mean of the 'calories' column were tested to see which made for the most optimal model.
 The percentiles used were the 10th to the 90th in increments of 10.

-The model had an RMSE of 0.27682661065445985 on the test set, a very small improvement from the base model.
+The model had an RMSE of **0.28357740547392907** on the test set.
+This is a very small improvement from the base model.
 With such a small improvement from the base model despite including more features, it suggests that the features added do not have much weight when it comes to how well rated a recipe is.

 The plot below shows the predicted ratings and how far off they were from the actual rating.